individual61/flamingo-repo/Code/Flamingo Rev B/README.md

-This is the original version of Flamingo as presented at LiB 2015.
+Derived from the original version of Flamingo as presented at LiB 2015.

-Uses an ADXL3445/GY-291.
+Uses an MPU 6050/GY-521 instead of an ADXL3445/GY-291.
 Adafruit APA102C pins.